campbebj/eiskaltdcpp-mutli-webui/README.md

  -v /path/to/downloads:/opt/downloads
  -v /path/to/share1:/opt/share/share1
  -v /path/to/stuff:/opt/share/stuff
+ -p 7000:7000/udp
  -p 9999:80
- -p 9998:1080
-   bjcamp95/eiskaltdcpp-mutli-webui
+   bjcamp95/icecold
 ```

 # ports
+* `7000` is the vpn port, forward traffic from your route here
 * `80` is the webinterface for icecold to open in browser
-* `1080` is the webinterface for the old webui to open in browser

 # volumes
 * `/opt/eiskalt/`, config and temp data folder.
 Add 2 files manually before starting: